Nintendo Entertainment System models

 Uemura's former employer Sharp Corporation, which previously collaborated with Nintendo on the Game & Watch, released three officially licensed Famicom variants in Japan: a CRT television with a built-in Famicom, a console that combined the Famicom and Famicom Disk System hardware in one package, and a console dedicated to video production.
 Only the television variant was given a release in North America.
 Meanwhile, Nintendo produced two arcade variants of the console: the Nintendo VS. System, released in 1984 to gauge consumer interest in the United States for then-unreleased Famicom games; and the PlayChoice-10, released in 1986 as a demonstration unit for NES games.

-After the release of the Super Nintendo Entertainment System (SNES)/Super Famicom, Nintendo released a compact, redesigned version of the NES/Famicom in 1993.
+After the release of the Super Nintendo Entertainment System (SNES) on November 21, 1990, Nintendo released a compact, redesigned version of the NES/Famicom in late 1993.
 The company elected to revert to the top-loading cartridge slot with the NES due to reliability issues with the original front-loading slot.
-It was the sole design in production when the console was ultimately discontinued in 2003.
+It was the sole design in production when the console was discontinued on September 25, 2003.